La Cucina Italiana in Le Marche, Italy

 Nearby there are restaurants offering delicious food, authentic Neapolitan pizza, Marchigiano traditional dishes and fresh fish from the Adriatic.

 Elizabetta is a former chef and is passionate about food, its history, culture and preparation.
-She is a member of the Slow Food Organization.

 We believe and practice in eating and preparing food that is farm to table, or as they say here in Italy, “zero kilometri”.
 We have an organic vegetable garden where we grow heirloom vegetables and fruit, a discovery in flavors and traditions.